arnavgautam/TreeHacks2015/Demos/Demo-UsingCSUpload/Demo.md

 	>
 	> For more information about Execution Policies refer to this TechNet article: <http://technet.microsoft.com/en-us/library/ee176961.aspx>

 1. The following script imports your Publish Settings file and generates an XML file with your account information.
-You will use these values during the lab to manage your Windows Azure subscription.
+You will use these values during the lab to manage your Microsoft Azure subscription.
 Replace the placeholder with your publish-setting file's path and execute the script.

 	````PowerShell
 	Import-AzurePublishSettingsFile '[YOUR-PUBLISH-SETTINGS-PATH]'